Understanding the difference between an independent contractor and an employee is crucial for both business owners and freelance workers.

 4. Scope and Degree of Work Defined by a Contract

 An independent contractor is only responsible for the scope of work that’s dictated in their independent contractor agreement.
-A clearly-worded contract helps manage expectations of both parties, especially regarding due dates and other project details.
+A clearly-worded contract helps manage the expectations of both parties, especially regarding due dates and other project details.

 By contrast, an employment contract between a company and an employee must be exceptionally clear, because there’s much more at stake in this relationship (benefits, hiring costs, etc.).